 Photo: Colorado Ballet Facebook

 Colorado Ballet is a local nonprofit organization that teaches and presents both classic and contemporary ballet performances.
 More than 58 productions are put on each year.
-Upcoming shows include Casanova, Alice (in Wonderland), and its annual repertory production, Masterworks.
+Upcoming shows include Dracula, The Great Gatsby, The Nutcracker and A Midsummer Night’s Dream.

 Allow your team to get dressed up for an evening of culture at the Denver Performing Arts Complex.
 It’s sure to be a treat, and perhaps one they’d be unlikely to purchase for themselves.
 Plenty of cocktail bars and restaurants are in the area, making it easy to build an itinerary.